Existence of a solution of the TV Wasserstein gradient flow: Existence in the approximated TV gradient flow for BV initial data

 \subsubsection{Euler-Lagrange equation}

+Firstly, we follow the proof strategy of \cite{carlier2019total}[Proposition 3.1], which proves that the minimizer of the following minimization problem:

-Firstly, we follow the same strategy as in \cite{carlier2019total} to show that \(\rho_1\) stays uniformly away from \(c\), where the lower bound depends on \(\tau\).
-More precisely, we construct a suitable comparison function that remains separated from \(c\), using the same construction as in \cite{carlier2019total}.
-We then compute the corresponding energy difference.
-The estimates for the Wasserstein term and the total variation term are identical to those in \cite{carlier2019total}.
-Moreover, since \(f\) is decreasing, the estimate of the potential energy term becomes even simpler, which allows us to conclude the desired result.
+is bounded away from \(0\).
+The lower bound depends on \(\tau\), but it is enough so as to compute the optimality conditions charcterizing such a minimizer in terms of an Euler-Lagrange equation.
+Note that also in the above problem the quantity to minimize includes a term of the form $\epsilon \int_\T f(\rho)$, and the optimal $\rho$ is bounded away from $0$ as a consequence of $f'(0)=-\infty$.
+In \eqref{eq:one_step}, since $f'(c)=-\infty$, an easy adaptation of the same argument proves that the optimal \(\rho_1\) stays uniformly away from \(c\) (again, the lower bound depends on \(\tau\)).
+The point to be adapted is the construction in \cite{carlier2019total}[Proposition 3.1, Figure 2], and we build now a competitor that remains separated from \(c\) and compute the corresponding energy difference.
+The differences estimates for the Wasserstein term and the total variation term are identical to those in \cite{carlier2019total}[(3.6), (3.7)].
+Moreover, since \(f\) is decreasing, the relevant estimation needed for the potential energy term are even simpler to compute, which allows us to prove the desired result.